barseghyanartur/fake.py/docs/factories.rst

   a working example (below) of how set a user password in Django.
 - ``PostSave`` is like the ``post_save`` decorator of the ``ModelFactory``, but you can pass arguments to it and have a lot of flexibility.
-See a working example (below) of how to assign a user to a Group after user creation.
+See a working example (below) of how to assign a User to a Group after User creation.
 - ``LazyAttribute`` expects a callable, will take the instance as a first argument, runs it with extra arguments specified and sets the value as an attribute name.